-India International Trade Fair or IITF is one of the biggest trade fairs in India that is organised by the India Trade Promotion Organization.
+India International Trade Fair or IITF is one of the biggest trade fairs in India that is organized by the India Trade Promotion Organization.
 It is an annual fair that starts from November 14 at Pragati Maidan in Delhi and runs for 14 days.
 This is a huge fair which is famous worldwide.

 The Trade Fair is attended by manufacturers, traders, exporters as well as importers, and it provides great opportunities for interaction among B2B, B2C, and C2C.
-Every year, the fair witnesses a huge number of national and international tourists.
+Every year, the fair witnessed a huge number of national and international tourists.

 The International Trade Fair exhibits several products, including coir products, jute, textiles, household appliances, beverages, electronic items, automobiles, and many more.
 The annual event is one of the most-awaited trade fairs in India where people can be seen enjoying as well as exploring things.

 Indian International Trade Fair was first organized on November 14, 1980, at Pragati Maidan, Delhi.
-It is organised by the India Trade Promotion aka ITPO and is an important platform for manufacturers, traders, exporters, and importers.
+It is organized by the India Trade Promotion aka ITPO and is an important platform for manufacturers, traders, exporters, and importers.

 At the IITF, the government of each state represents the heritage and significance of its region.
 For example, if you go to one particular counter like Manipur, you will see everything that is from there - Manipuri Cuisine, Manipuri Clothes, Manipuri Footwears, etc.

-1. Myriads of Stalls.
 One can find these stalls of different states of India representing their heritage.
 Punjab, Himachal Pradesh, Haryana are some of the prominent pavilions where the crowd can mostly be seen.

-3. The Food Fiesta.
 Apart from several stalls of goods and services, one can enjoy different cuisines while exploring the International Trade Fair.
 Right from Indian to Chinese to Italian, one would love to taste the lip-smacking food items that are here in ample amounts.

-4. Facilities.
 IITF is well equipped with advanced facilities, taking care of everyone’s needs.
 The place is wheel-chair friendly for specially-abled people.
 If you are looking for specific information about anything or any particular state’s stall, there is a proper arrangement at Information Booth where you can get all the information you want.

 To reach Delhi, you will need to cover a total distance of about 1,411, 1,495, 2,156 km from Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can easily visit Delhi by the following means of public transport without any hassle.